joric/monokai/README.md

 It's also possible to adjust console colors in the Far Manager application shortcut.

-To apply color settings use `far /import far-colors.farconfig`.

 ## Whitespace

 Note that whitespace is buggy in the stock colorer.